 3. The Income Approach which uses projected earnings to derive a present value for the business.

-Add to the mix that each of these valuations can produce wildly different results.
-And in some of the mediation cases I’ve had, one of these methods may show a positive value for the business, while another may show a negative value.
+Depending on the type of business you have, one approach may be more suitable than another.
+But each of these valuations can produce wildly different results.
+In some of the cases I've mediated, one of these methods showed a positive value, while another showed a negative value.

-And if each of you has a divorce attorney representing you, naturally, they’re going to argue for whichever business valuation is best for their client.
+You and your spouse's interest are now immediately at odds.
+And if each of you has a divorce attorney representing you, naturally, they're going to argue for whichever outcome is best for their client.
+Which can turn most businesses from an asset into a liability in the blink of an eye.

 Do you own a business?
 Or are you the business?